Welcome to our definitive review of the best outdoor games for adults. This is our specialty, so sit back and enjoy!

 There are eight bocce balls.
 There are two colors of bocce balls.
 For pairs, each team gets four bocce balls with the same color.
 For singles, each player gets two bocce balls with the same color.
 There is one pallina ball.
 The game starts by one team throwing the pallina ball.
 The goal of the game is to roll bocce balls closest to the pallina ball.
 Each turn, one by one, each player throws their bocce balls underhanded in an attempt to get closest to the pallina ball.

 At the end of each turn, points are awarded for each bocce ball that is closer to the pallina than the closest ball of the opponent.
 If opposing bocce balls are the same distance, there is no point awarded.
 At the end of the turn, the winning team throws the pallina again, and another turn begins.
 In my family, the first to 11 points wins the game.

 Just like bocce, we get our second-best outdoor game for adults from Europe.
 Hailing from Sweden, and created by the Vikings, kubb is a game of skill for teams of two to four with the combined mechanics of cornhole, horseshoes, and bowling.

 Kubb is a game of ability, decision making and risk-taking.
+It is not an easy game.
 A player needs to be good at aiming batons at stuff, but also pretty good at setting up their opponent for failure.
 Winning a game of kubb brings true bragging rights, making it an ideal game for a bachelor party or a massive cottage party.